Evolutionary psychiatry: Schizophrenia

+Attention Deficit Hyperactivity Disorder (ADHD)

+Attention-Deficit/Hyperactivity Disorder explores the origins of mental disorders by considering how certain traits may have been advantageous in ancestral environments.
+Attention-Deficit/Hyperactivity Disorder (ADHD) is examined within an Evolutionary psychiatry framework understands why behaviors associated with the disorder persist in the human population.

+One hypothesis suggests that traits like hyperactivity, impulsivity, and novelty-seeking were beneficial for hunter-gatherer societies.
+These characteristics could enhance survival by promoting exploration, quick decision-making, and adaptability in changing environments.
+The "hunter versus farmer" theory posits that while such traits were advantageous for nomadic hunters, they became less suitable with the advent of sedentary agricultural societies, leading to conflicts with modern social structures and expectations.

+Proponents of this view argue that ADHD behaviors are not inherently pathological but are mismatches between ancient adaptive traits and contemporary environments.
+This argument fits into larger idea of neurodiversity and encourages a reevaluation of ADHD, promoting understanding and adaptation rather than solely focusing on symptom management.
+Some psychiatrists have even begun to cater to evolutionary framework of ADHD.

+Critics caution that evolutionary explanations may oversimplify the complex interplay of genetic, environmental, and neurodevelopmental factors that contribute to ADHD.
+They emphasize the importance of evidence-based approaches in diagnosis and treatment, noting that while evolutionary theories provide interesting insights, they should not replace established scientific methodologies.
+Though the enticing idea that ADHD was once advantageous is catching up in media.

 Autism spectrum disorder (ASD)

 Autism spectrum disorder is characterized by difficulties with social interaction and communication, and restricted and repetitive behavior.
 In developed countries, about 1.5% of children are diagnosed with ASD as of 2017, up from 0.7% in 2000 in the United States.
 It is diagnosed four-to-five times more often in males than females.

 Autism differs widely between individuals (it is highly heterogenous) with different causes for different individuals.
 Some cases are caused by deleterious mutations or prenatal and neonatal trauma, for which no adaptive explanation is required.
 These cases are often associated with intellectual disability.
-Estimates range that between 5-20% of the autism spectrum can be explained by these dysfunctional processes, especially of genetics.
+Estimates range that between 5–20% of the autism spectrum can be explained by these dysfunctional processes, especially of genetics.
 However, other cases of autism are eligible for adaptive explanations.
 The fact that multiple explanations for autism exist causes conflict within the autism community, especially between proponents of the neurodiversity perspective and family members caring for individuals with ASD that have severe disabilities.